|Elevation:||1,550 m (5,085 ft)||Prominence:||1,329 m|

 It takes just under 4 hours to get from Luwuk to the trailhead, and what a scenic road it is.
 It snakes its way over to the north coast and through a large area that seems to be almost uninhabited.
 Gunung Tompotika itself forms a fairly sedate background to latter portions of the journey and it looks like it might be an ‘easy one’.
 The road quality varies from excellent to somewhat poor.
 You eventually reach Desa Tikupon, Toiba, Longkoga, and finally Bualemo before heading inland on a rougher track up to Tanah Merah.

 The trail starts on the left side of the main street in Tanah Merah (‘red land’, 95m above sea level), an aptly-named village of friendly locals living on deep red soil.
-Pak Dolof, originally from the island of Sumba in Nusa Tenggara Timur, is a lovely man with lots of good advice and information about the area and it is recommended that you call in to see him before starting your hike.
-There are good views of the mountain to the south.
+Pak Dolof, originally from the island of Sumba in Nusa Tenggara Timur, is a lovely man with lots of good advice and information about the area and it is recommended that you hire local guides from Tanah Merah via him – call Anim in advance on 0852 4149 2592 to arrange this.
+From the village there are good views of the mountain to the south.